denten-papers/xp-routledge/proposal.md

 ### Chapter 7: Criticism and Ways Forward

-This final chapter will contain an overview of several major lines of critique leveled against the digital humanities.
+This final chapter will contain an overview of at least two major lines of criticism leveled against the digital humanities.
 These include:

 1. Literature is not data (DH as reductive positivism or compuationalism) [@fish_what_1979; @marche_literature_2012; @fish_digital_2012;
-@golumbia_cultural_2009];
+@golumbia_cultural_2009; @kirsch_technology_2014].

-2. Mirroring the tech industry, the Digital Humanities privilege white, Anglo-Centric, male, commercialized modes of discourse [@mcpherson_why_2012;
+2. Mirroring the tech industry, the Digital Humanities privilege white, Anglo-Centric, male, or commercialized modes of a- or anti-theoretical discourse [@golumbia_cultural_2009; @mcpherson_why_2012;
-@fiormonte_towards_2012];
+@fiormonte_towards_2012; @liu_where_2012].

-3. The digital humanities have failed to
+The chapter and the book will end with a productive discussion about what can be done to mitigate some of these concerns, while connecting a robust sense of critical theory with critical practice.
+Critical practice, as I will argue, involves reclaiming the material bases of knowledge production.
+More than a set of methodologies, the digital humanities ultimately enlarge our notions of literature and textuality.

 ## Appendices

 #### Appendix I: Annotated Reading List

 This appendix will contain an annotated list of seminal books, articles, and projects that can be used as a "springboard for further research or study" (as per the Series Guidelines).

 #### Appendix II: Glossary of Terms